 Non-GWAS and linkage studies

 Linkage analysis of psoriasis and PsA in family pedigrees presenting an autosomal dominant condition yielded nine psoriasis susceptibility loci (PSORS1-9) with PSORS1 showing the strongest genetic association (International2003; Capon 2017).
 PSORS1 locus lies within the MHC class I region, initially associated with psoriasis susceptibility in serological studies (Rusell1972; Tiilikainen et al. 1980).
-Rare highly penetrant mutations have also been identified for two genes within PSORS2 (17q25): zinc finger protein 750 (ZNF750) and caspase domain family member 14 (CARD14) (Tomfohrde et al. 1994; Jordan et al. 2012a) with common variants in CARD14 also reported implicating genetic variation in this gene in Mendelian and multi-factorial forms of disease (Jordan et al. 2012a; Tsoi et al. 2012).
+Rare highly penetrant mutations have also been identified for two genes within PSORS2 (17q25): zinc finger protein 750 (ZNF750) and caspase domain family member 14 (CARD14) (Tomfohrde et al. 1994; Jordan et al. 2012a), with common variants in CARD14 also reported implicating genetic variation in this gene in Mendelian and multi-factorial forms of disease (Jordan et al. 2012a; Tsoi et al. 2012).
 Additionally, gene based studies in psoriasis and PsA disclosed the importance of genetic variability in the activating killer immunoglobulin receptors 2DS1 (KIR2DS1) gene, also reported for AS and RA, which interestingly is mainly triggered by interaction with HLA- Cw*06:02 (uszczek et al. 2004; Williams et al. 2005; Carter et al. 2007; Yen et al. 2001).
 Nevertheless, the inability of independent studies to reproduce these results for regions other than PSOR1, 2 and 4, highlights the limitations of linkage studies to understand the genetics of complex diseases (Capon 2017).

 Genome-wide association studies

-Recent dramatic advances in sequencing and genotyping technologies have allowed the implementation of association studies at a genome-wide scale.
-Genome-wide association studies (GWAS) have benefitted from the understanding of common single base-pair changes known as single nucleotide polymorphisms (SNPs) in different populations through whole genome

-sequencing (WGS) projects such as HapMap (The international HapMaP Consortium) and the 1000 Genomes Project (The 1000 Genomes).
-GWAS generally focus on identifying disease-associated common SNPs (with minor allele frequency (MAF)

->5% ) showing differences in allele frequency between patients and controls (Ku et al. 2010).
-GWAS are thus based on the hypothesis that complex diseases are caused by the interaction of multiple common variants, and are designed to have greater power than the previous linkage studies to identify multiple loci with low penetrance and moderate to small effects (Schork et al. 2009; Cui et al. 2010).
-The genotyped SNPs in GWAS are solely used a proxy for the disease causative variant, for instance non-genotyped SNPs or other type of genetic variability such as copy number variants (CNVs) (Hirschhorn 2005; Ku et al. 2010).
-Since 2007, when the first psoriasis and PsA GWAS were published, a total of sixty-three genetic associations have been identified at a genome-
+The first psoriasis and PsA GWAS were published in 2007, with a total of sixty-three independentgenetic associations identified at genome-

-wide significance (pval>5x10−8) which explain 28% of the psoriasis and PsA
+wide significance (p<5x10−8) (Table 1.3) which explain 28% of psoriasis and PsA

-heritability (Table ??)
-(Tsoi et al. 2017).
+heritability (Tsoi et al. 2017).
 The majority of studies have been performed in Caucasian European or North American cohorts but increasing numbers of GWAS in large Chinese cohorts are also being published (Zhang et al. 2009; Sun et al. 2010; Yin et al. 2015).
-The early GWAS performed in discrete size cohorts with moderate power confirmed association with loci overlapping the PSOR1 and PSOR2 genomic regions identified in the linkage studies (Cargill et al. 2007; Strange et al. 2010).
-Specifically, HLA-C has been consistently identified as the most significant locus with the greatest effect
+Early GWAS with moderate power confirmed association with loci overlapping the PSOR1 and PSOR2 genomic regions identified by linkage studies (Cargill et al. 2007; Strange et al. 2010).
+HLA-C has been consistently identified as the most significant locus with the greatest effect